pekka1234/ImageGenerator/README.md

 Random Image Generator is a command line tool written in C++ to create bitmap images randomly or by input.

+Note: When you view images generated with this program, turn image smoothening off when zooming so you cans see the pixels.

 Here are some example images that are generated using this program:

 Note: some images are screenshots of the actual images because they are so small.